danspanner/danspanner.github.io/_posts/2019-09-20-Poking-around-in-AD.md

 ---
 layout: post
-title: Stuff to do with a Raspberry Pi
+title: Poking around in AD
 ---

 I went down a bit of a rabbit hole to see if I could reverse out the photo from AD.